I know what it's like to not want to have sex as much as you used to in a long-term committed relationship.

 I loved my partner and wanted them to be happy, and yet I felt this pressure that caused resentment.

 I was frustrated with myself because of my difficulty saying "no", but I was getting mad at my partner for wanting it.

-I would catch myself getting in the mood after things got started and I would tell myself "I need to remember this" (you know-like going to the gym-you don't really want to go, but once you are there you get into it) only to have it not work next time.
+I could get in the mood after things got started, and I would tell myself "I need to remember this for next time" (you know-like going to the gym-you don't really want to go, but once you are there you get into it) only to find myself dreading the next time and avoiding it.

-I felt exhausted from the day and sex was like one more thing on my "to do" list, usually at the bottom, after dishes and laundry ...
+I was exhausted from taking care of everything and everyone and sex became one more thing on my "to do" list, usually at the bottom.

-I avoided circumstances that could lead to sex.
-Hugging, kissing and making eye contact decreased and I started going to bed at a different time than my partner.
+Hugging, kissing and making eye contact decreased, and I started going to bed at a different time than my partner.

-Sex became the elephant in the room, and both my partner and I were aware of that.
+Sex became the elephant in the room, and both my partner and I were awfully aware of it.